 /request_kyc

-After having created a user and a handle with /register, you can start the KYC verification process on the user with this endpoint.
-The verification results for a handle are asynchronously returned at the /check_kyc endpoint, and further details on handling failures can be found in the documentation there.
+After having created an entity with /register, you can start the KYC verification process on the user with this endpoint.
+The verification results for a handle are asynchronously returned at the /check_kyc endpoint (do NOT poll), and further details on handling failures can be found in the documentation there.

 The request body at this endpoint is the header_msg JSON object.